ResourceDataInc/TransportationHub/README.md

 ![visualizer](./Documentation/imgs/realtime_visualizer.png)

+The visualizer is powered by `React`,`react-leaflet`, and `react-redux`.

+Prominent features include:
+* route selection
+* updated vehicle locations color coded by status and rotated to reflect current orientation
+* bus delay statuses tabulated

 ### ksqldb-server

 ksql is kafka's most accessible, realtime ETL language.
 The ksqldb-server handles all ETL requests.
 The current flow of streaming transformations is shown below: